hashgraph/hedera-improvement-proposal/HIP/hip-0000-introduction-of-blocks.md

 Services is to update the processing logic of transactions so that it supports logic for determining new record file periods, increment `block` number and keep `block` relevant data.
 The proposed solution specifies a `long` field to be used for the block number counter, incremented every `hedera.recordStream.logPeriod` seconds.
-The usage of `int (2^31 bytes)` can be considered insufficient in use-cases in which `hedera.recordStream.logPeriod` is sub 1 second.
+Using a signed 32-bit int would result in the block number rolling over in 140 years for the initial 2 second length.
+Sub-second block lengths would exhaust that number well within the operational lifetime of typical networks.
+A signed 64 bit integer provides a much longer timeframe.

 **Pseudo-code of the record streaming algorithm**